 P.S.
 Here’s an excellent article written by Harvey Ussery about clan breeding, also called spiral breeding.

 The Ultimate Pet Duck Guidebook

-This book is exactly what its title says it is.
+This book (click here to view it on Amazon) is exactly what its title says it is.
 It’s about pet ducks exclusively, and it’s definitely an ultimate guidebook.
 It’s huge, probably my biggest poultry book (although The Small-Scale Poultry Flock is similarly-sized).

 This book is not about practicality, but carefulness.
 It’s about doing everything you possibly can to make sure your ducks are happy, healthy, and most of all, safe.
 There’s information on finding a vet, making a duck first aid kit, researching and choosing a feed brand, feeding and watering, rodent control, brooding, managing fighting and squabbling, having an all-male flock, where to get ducks, a little about biosecurity and quarantine, tips on safely having adult ducks shipped to you (which isn’t recommended, but just in case), a basic guide to duck breeds, finding a duck sitter, and much more.
 There’s an extensive guide to making a strong, safe predator-proof duck enclosure and ideas for making a duck pond.
 And there’s even a chapter on ducky enrichment with fun ideas to make your ducks’ lives more interesting (which, honestly, was shorter than I thought it would have been).